siobhanlgorman/knits-and-pieces/TESTING.md

 2. Click on item to test
 3. Click on quantity selector box + and - in turn
 4. Click on add to basket
+5. Enter a value into the box, including decimal numbers and negative numbers
-5. Click on basket icon
+6. Click on add to basket button

 **Expected Result**:
 - Product quantity is updated in basket as selected
+- Error message appears when decimal or negative is entered

 **Actual Result**:
-- Product quantity is updated as selected
+- Product quantity is updated as selected when integer
+- Validation errors show when decimal or negative number is entered into the box

 **Pass/Fail: Pass**